For your free copy of

 Cut the velcro to fit the bottom of the block and leave it to set really hard overnight.

-Make sure you use the part of the velcro that the felt will stick to.
-Keep the other part somewhere safe as we will need this in the future.
+Make sure you buy the part of the Hook part of the Velcro that the felt or foam pads will stick to.

 Cut the white felt into pieces that will fit the bottom of the block, and these will now attach to the velcro for you to use.